New Work

 Size: 10 x 20 x 23 inches

-These birds have knocked over the cage that once fenced them in.
+Are we free now? is the third work in Eternal Vigilance, continuing the series’ progression from blindness in the face of danger to freedom.
+These birds have knocked over the cage that once confined them.
 They are walking away, tentatively venturing into a new world.
 But adopting a new mindset is challenging.
-They carry the remnants of their cage on their bodies.
+They carry the remnants of their cage in their minds, as represented by the swirling wire around their bodies.
 They are confused and bewildered.
-That tention is reflected in their bodies: distressed blue violet knitting on one; chaotically tangled knitting on another.
+That tension is reflected in the distressed blue violet surface on one and the chaotically tangled knitting on another.
+Their unsteady stance and cocked heads reveal a hesitation to move forward.
+The formal controls over their freedom have fallen away, yet the remnants of tyranny haunt them.

 Setting Fears Aside